mobilesq1/SayTV-SDK-Chat-Example-iOS/README.md

 ## What's New
 ### 12.0.1
 - Add `activeUsersThreshold` parameter to [FullChatComponent](#full-chat) and [HeaderComponent](#header) which sets the active user threshold that the Header Component is allowed to show when we received the active user notification
-- We send in background the active user event with the number of users everytime we received the notification that allow you to handle the value as you want
+- We send in background the active user event with the number of users everytime we received the notification that allow you to handle the value as you want, check [how to get active users](#get-active-users)
 - We show between 2 to 4 quizzes options and answers on the chat and the header

 Check older versions on the [CHANGELOG](CHANGELOG.md)